abduljaleel/workshop-appflow-athena-quicksight/README.md

 ### Slack Account

 You'll need a slack account and a workspace to install the Slack app that we are creating as part of this workshop.
 You may not have Slack app install permissions for a workspace that you have joined unless the administrator has turned on the permissions.
-So please have a workspace ready to install the Slack app.
+You can create a workspace which has permission to install a Slack app.

 Once you have AWS & Slack accounts, you can start the workshop.

 ## Architecture

 In this workshop, you will be integrating Slack with Amazon Appflow and transferring data from Slack to S3 bucket.
 In the next stage, create Amazon Athena table and query the data using SQL.
-In the final stage of the workshop, you will be creating charts in Amazon Quicksight.
+In the final stage of the workshop, you will be creating charts in Amazon Quicksight using Amazon Athena as a source for dataset.

 ![image](images/arch.png)